cerico/brockholes/_posts/2015-05-10-ionic---allowing-users-to-display-their-own-content-in-an-iframe.md

           {%endhighlight%}

  This iterates through our current products and if they are not in our new array, then this means they are discontinued, so they are set to active:false, and will no longer appear in our views.
-UNLESS its product with id 5, which is a dummy product we are keeping on the app for illustrative purposes
+UNLESS its product with id 5, which is a dummy product we are keeping on the app for illustrative purposes.
+Once a product has been turned false, or discontinued, we can delete its assets, we'll come onto that in part 14

 <h3> 8 insertNewProducts</h3>

          {%highlight javascript%}
+         //js/factories/productsFactory.js
          function insertNewProducts(alreadyHave,activeProducts){

           var defer = $q.defer()